dereknovak/Personal-Resources/definitions.md

   The `each` method is called on `[1, 2, 3]` and gets passed a `do...end` block as an argument, binding each element to the block's parameter `num` throughout iteration. `each` will always return the calling object, so although code is executed within the block, `each` will return `[1, 2, 3]` regardless.

 - `map` / `map!`

+  The `map` method iterates through a collection, returning a new array that contains transformed elements from the calling collection based upon the return value of the last line in its block.

   ```ruby
   [1, 2, 3].map do |num|